A new structural approach to isoparametric hypersurfaces in spheres: Introduction

 Using this structural approach we can reprove many of the classical results.
 Most proofs become simpler and render greater geometric insight.

 This paper is organized as follows: in Section\,\ref{sec1} we recall a few preliminary definitions and give a survey of results needed later on.
 In Section \,\ref{sec2} we carry out the translation from the isoparametric hypersurface family in the sphere to the Lagrangian submanifold of the real Grassmannian of oriented $2$-planes in $\R^{n+2}$.
-In particular we introduce the set $(\hat{g},\alpha,B\otimes B^{-1})$ of structural invariants.
+In particular, we introduce the set $(\hat{g},\alpha,B\otimes B^{-1})$ of structural invariants.
 Section\,\ref{sec3} deals with the fundamental submanifold equations of the Lagrangian submanifold.
-Moreover, we derive the Weyl identities and the Symmetry identities.
-Finally, in Section\,\ref{sec4} we give several equivalent formulations of homogeneity.
+Moreover, we derive the Weyl Identities and the Symmetry identities.
+In Section\,\ref{sec4} we give several equivalent formulations of homogeneity.
+Finally, we provide a counterexample to one crucial proposition in Miyaoka's approach \cite{mi2}, \cite{mierr} in the appendix.